 - Meet with your high school counselor.

 - Complete the MCC Registration Form by typing your answers into the blanks in the form online (be sure to select the Running Start option), printing out the form and then obtaining all the required signatures.
+Complete this form each semester you participate in the High School Plus program at MCC.

 - See further details on page two of the Registration Form.